How to Run No-Bot Meetings on Mac (Without Losing the Notes)

 Note quality degrades to memo-only levelManual notes miss details and bias toward the writerRecord on the participant's own device + AI summary

-"Who is taking notes?" turf warWithout a system, the burden gets pushed aroundRotation of note duty, or AI automation
+"Who's taking notes?" turf warWithout a system, the burden gets pushed aroundRotation of note duty, or AI automation

 Recordings scatter across personal laptopsNo central archive, no team memoryCentralize in Notion or a shared knowledge base